Birkat haMinim: Historical versions

 and uproot the kingdom of arrogance (malkhut zadon), speedily and in our days.

 May the Nazarenes (ha-naẓarim/noṣrim/notzrim) (Note: The Bavli refers to Jesus as ha-noṣri.(Kimelman 1981)The precise vocalization is disputed.
 Reuven Kimelman takes it as certain that the original rabbinic Hebrew was vocalized as naṣarim, citing the fact that this variety of Hebrew tended, in contrast to Biblical Hebrew, to write plene where the latter has a defective scriptum.
 Noẓerim is also possible.
-Instone-Brewer also thinks that the testimony of Tertullian (Adversus Marcionem.4.8.1: Nos Iudaei Nazarenos appellant.) and Augustine at (Ep.112.13) points to the pronunciation naẓarim.)
+Instone-Brewer also thinks that the testimony of Tertullian (Adversus Marcionem.4.8.1: Nos Iudaei Nazarenos appellant.) and Augustine at (Ep.112.13) points to the pronunciationnaẓarim.)
 (Note: The reference to Augustine should be to a letter thus numbered written by Jerome to Augustine.
 Augustine elsewhere does write: sicut illi, qui se christianos Nazarenos vocant in his De baptismo,7:1 and Et nunc sunt quidam haeretici qui se Nazarenos vocant, in his Contra Cresconium 1,31,36) and the sectarians (minim) perish as in a moment.

 Let them be blotted out of the book of life, (Note: The wording is taken directly from Psalm 69:28 yimmāḥū missêp̄er ḥayyîm (Langer 2011)) and not be written together with the righteous.

 You are praised, O Lord, who subdues the arrogant.
 (Note: Martyn orders them in 6 lines: